The local authority's legal duty to issue an EHCP

 - Waiting for a private EP report before registering — register within deadline and add reports later

-- Accepting LA assurances that school can meet needs without scrutinising the evidence
+- Accepting local authority assurances that school can meet needs without scrutinising the evidence

-- Not addressing the LA's specific stated reasons in your grounds of appeal
+- Not addressing the local authority's specific stated reasons in your grounds of appeal

 - Missing the 2-month deadline — once missed you need Tribunal permission to appeal late